alt=" "

 Tax Exempt Organization Search (formerly Select Check) Tax Exempt Organization Search helps users find information about a tax-exempt organization’s federal tax status and filings.

 National Directory of Nonprofit Organizations A comprehensive guide to the growing nonprofit world designed for marketers, sales staff, and nonprofit professionals.
 Provides contact and basic factual information on the largest nonprofit organizations in the United States.
 Go to IndyPL Research.
 Select Gale Directory Library.
-Then scroll to find National Directory of Nonprofit Organizations.
+Then, scroll down to find the National Directory of Nonprofit Organizations.
+Additionally, this directory provides comprehensive information on various nonprofit organizations.
 (In order to access the databases outside the library, you will need to log in with your IndyPL library card.)

 ProPublica’s Nonprofit Explorer “Use this database to view summaries of 3 million tax returns from tax-exempt organizations and see financial details such as their executive compensation and revenue and expenses.
 You can browse IRS data released since 2013 and access over 9.6 million tax filing documents going back as far as 2001.”